 Denmark punches above its weight in global influence.
 Famous for stylish, functional and simple design and the concept of Hygge (hue-gah), this small country also has 26 Michelin star restaurants.

 If Denmark has a pop symbol, it must be the bicycle.
 The two-wheeled wonder has steered itself into Danish consciousness during the oil crisis, usurping physical and cultural space from the automobile.
 Somewhere in the midst of Danish art, music, poetry and film one will most likely find a bicyclist – a symbol of freedom, health, and positive energy.

-Denmark has three UNESCO World Heritage Sites – the Jelling archaeological relics, Roskilde Castle and Krongborg Castle.
+Denmark has seven UNESCO World Heritage Sites including – the Jelling archaeological relics, Roskilde Castle and Krongborg Castle.
 Hans Christian Andersen, the legendary writer is probably Denmark’s most famous citizen and the Little Mermaid is immortalized in Copenhagen’s consciousness, while Karen Blixen, who wrote Out of Africa, has her own house-museum.

 Explore the depths of Denmark, one of the “happiest countries in the world," while traveling with Exeter International.

 For custom luxury travel and tours to Denmark, please contact one of our travel experts, or read on below for more information about where to go and when, along with our Insider's Guide.